Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Bugs and small things (there is always bugs and small things...)

 #### Higher priority things to do
-- Feature to change from:
-    - a preset to no preset (choiceBox in main window)
-    - a playlist to no playlist

 #### Lower priority things to do
-- handling of categories/playlists/image does no longer exist
-    - categories now checked on preset and upload save, not in apply preset!

 - Save window sizes/location on exit, use the saved data when starting next time
-- "Show Playlist" button in playlist manager window -> opens that playlist on youtube in the browser
 - When updating playlist, use ID instead of name when looking at old playlists and deciding if they should be visible or not (playlists can be renamed, name is different but ID the same.)